dottomeister/LadyUmbrella/README.md

 - ## Combat Mechanics

   The combat system is arguably Lady Umbrella's biggest system, since it handles everything from shooting, melee attacking, launching grenades, _you name it_.
-To not make this section too big, lets focus on just two things, shooting & reloading
+To not make this section too big, lets focus on just two things, **shooting** & **reloading**.

-  Shooting is a common ability used by both the player and the enemies, so it was places under the responsibility of the GenericWeapon, which is the parent of all weapons in the game.
+  _Shooting_ is a common ability used by both the player and the enemies, so it was places under the responsibility of the GenericWeapon, which is the parent of all weapons in the game.
 This way reusability is favoured, and reduces code entanglement.